Who we are?

 From 1995 through 2014, in addition to starting Helge Capital, Oleg founded, invested in and sold a number of different companies.
 He owned and operated a fleet of Boston taxicab medallions and was a widely recognized industry leader.
 Predicting the collapse, Oleg sold his taxi medallions in 2012, at near peak values, in anticipation of Uber’s devastating impact on the taxicab medallion markets.

 From 2009 through 2014, Oleg, Igor and other partners co-founded and built two healthcare companies: Mass ADH Alliance, at that time the largest in Massachusetts elderly-day-care centers; and All-at-Home, a home-based-care servicer.
 Combined, the companies serviced over 2,000 patients and employed 400+ people.
-Oleg and Igor sold their interest in All-at-Home to remaining partners and Mass ADH Alliance was acquired by Civitas Solutions (NYSE:CIVI) in 2014.
-From 2011 through 2014, Oleg co-founded a micro venture capital/angel fund and invested in 25 early-stage companies.
-These investments outperformed all industry benchmarks, achieved outstanding exits and hit two unicorns, notably Corbus Pharmaceuticals (NASDAQ:CRBP), Lyft and DraftKings.
+Oleg and Igor realized their returns by selling interest in All-at-Home to remaining partners and Mass ADH Alliance was acquired by Civitas Solutions (NYSE:CIVI) in 2014.
+From 2011 through 2014, Oleg co-founded a micro venture/angel fund and invested in 25 early-stage and pre-IPO companies.
+These investments outperformed all industry benchmarks, achieved outstanding exits and hit two unicorns, notably Corbus Pharmaceuticals (NASDAQ:CRBP), Lyft (NASDAQ: LYFT) and DraftKings (NASDAQ:DKNG).

 Finally, in 2014, recognizing the substantial opportunity in the Boston’s real estate market, Oleg and Igor exited successfully all non-real-estate companies they had founded and redeployed their capital and full-time efforts into real estate.
-They have positioned Helge Capital as a Value-Add real estate investment and operating company specializing in workforce housing.
+They have positioned Helge Capital as a value-add real estate operating and development company specializing in workforce housing.
 Within just three years, Helge validated its business model with exceptionally high IRR returns on exited properties.
 Helge Capital is focused on becoming a boutique real estate investment manager and sponsor for institutional capital and family offices.